 The challenge is to determine which projects vary from the plan, e.g. with the aid of plausibility checks.
 Is the stage of completion, which the project manager indicated in the project report, actually correct?

-The PMO’s goal is to identify the critical projects.
+The PMO’s goal is to identify critical projects.
 Only these should undergo a detailed scrutiny in the portfolio meeting.

 1. Complete